mccarthy-m-g/sunsets/README.md

 Colour palettes inspired by sunsets in the Canadian Prairies.

 The main purpose of sunsets is to serve as an example showing how to create a colour palette package with the **palettes** package.
+See the accompanying [Creating a colour palette package](https://mccarthy-m-g.github.io/palettes/articles/creating-packages.html) vignette for a step-by-step guide.

 The palettes package provides a comprehensive library for colour vectors and colour palettes using a new family of colour classes (`palettes_colour`, and `palettes_palette`) that always print as hex codes with colour previews.
 Colour palette packages created with palettes have access to the following capabilities, all without requiring you to write any code: formatting, casting and coercion, extraction and updating of components, plotting, colour mixing arithmetic, and colour interpolation.
-See the [Creating a colour palette package](https://mccarthy-m-g.github.io/palettes/articles/creating-packages.html) vignette in palettes for a step-by-step guide.

 See the following vignettes to learn how to use sunsets’ palettes with other packages: